Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 Handling of bodies

 Persons who may handle deceased persons with COVID-19, such as funeral directors and morgue attendants, must comply with the guidelines specified in Part 3 of the Australian Guidelines for the Prevention and Control of Infection in Healthcare (2019) as published by the National Health and Medical Research Council.
-When placing a body in a bag or wrapping, a person must comply with standard infection control procedures consistent with the NSW Infection Prevention and Control Policy (PD2017_013).
+When placing a body in a bag or wrapping, a person must comply with standard infection prevention and control procedures consistent with the NSW Infection Prevention and Control Policy (PD2017_013).

 Transportation of bodies